 Still, every time she got a cold, she would cough a lot.
 Talking to other parents they talked of bad coughs as well.
-It’s hard to know the difference sometimes between ‘normal’ coughing and asthma especially when it’s triggered by a virus.
 We were always at the doctors having them listen to her chest.
 Everyone was always relaxed about her asthma – it was mild, she was symptom free most of the time, she wasn’t on preventer inhalers.
 Over time we realised that she was affected by colds more than most children, and that it was always her chest.
 Like a lot of people seeing a GP isn’t so simple these days so we tended to see different ones as our doctors’ visits were a reaction to events, rather than planned.

 All that changed on the day she had the HPV vaccine.
 She had a severe asthma attack and was hospitalised.
 It was a very scary night, and she was really quite ill – you can read the details in our blog post Asthma – A Shocking Wake Up Call.
-It’s changed out approach to everything, we now go nowhere without Ventolin and I check each night that Molly has taken her preventer.
+It’s changed our approach to everything, we now make sure we take Ventolin with us everywhere.
 We hope this was a reaction to the vaccine, but we’ve got to move forward as if her asthma can hit at any time.
-We are now having regular asthma reviews, regular peak flow tests and are very much ‘on top of it’.
+We have regular asthma reviews, regular peak flow tests and are very much ‘on top of it’.
 Molly has come through a couple of colds without her chest being a problem, and without spending the night coughing so we know that the preventer is doing its job.

-On top of Molly’s asthma I’ve also been diagnosed with asthma.
+I’ve also been diagnosed with asthma.
 Every winter, every single winter, I get a chest infection.
 In light of Molly’s asthma I raised the possibility that my constant chest infections were related to viral induced asthma.
-Our GP prescribed a preventer inhaler to use, and hey presto, I got through the winter without antibiotics for the first time in 20 years.
+Now I’m on steroids as well.
+Not ideal but I’m hoping to have less issues with severe chest infections.

 Allergy UK Information: